Class 12 Mathematics Notes Chapter 3 (Matrices) – Examplar Problems (English) Book

 - Write

-. - Apply a sequence of elementary column operations to the equation
+A = AI. - Apply a sequence of elementary column operations to the equation

-on the right-hand side is the inverseA⁻¹
+Bon the right-hand side is the inverseA⁻¹.

 - Important: Apply the same column operations simultaneously to